 Whether you have vinyl, wood, metal, or any other type of siding, it’s important to inspect it once the weather clears up.
 When inspecting your siding, look for the following signs of wear and damage:

-• Cracked, warped or bent siding planks
+- Cracked, warped, or bent siding planks

-• Holes or missing areas in siding
+- Holes or missing areas in the siding

-• Gaps in the seams
+- Gaps in the seams

-• Mold or rot (particularly in wood siding)
+- Mold or rot (particularly in wood siding)

-• Chipped or flaking paint
+- Chipped or flaking paint

 If your siding seems to be in bad shape or disarray, consider professional siding repair or replacement.